shakayet/storage-management-system-backend/README.md

 PORT=5000
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_secret_key

-🧪 API Testing with Postman
+## API Testing with Postman
 Set the Authorization header:

-php-template
-Copy
-Edit
 Bearer <your_token>
 Upload files using form-data with fields:

-file: (the file)

 type: one of note, pdf, image

-🚦 Running the Server
+## Running the Server
-bash
-Copy
-Edit

 npm install
 npm run dev
 Server runs on http://localhost:5000